Cabrillo's Alcohol & Drug Policy

 • Taking effective steps to create and maintain a drug-free workplace and educational environment for students, faculty, and staff.

 • The illegal or abusive use of alcohol and/or other drugs by students, faculty, or staff adversely affects Cabrillo College's commitment to providing an environment of excellence and safety for teaching and learning.
-As members of the Cabrillo College community, we all share in the responsibility for creating and maintaining a healthy and productive environment for work and study alike.
+As members of the Cabrillo College community, we all share the responsibility for creating and maintaining a healthy and productive environment for work and study alike.
 With this responsibility comes the obligation to be involved in preventing problems caused by the abuse of alcohol, tobacco, and other drugs.

 • Encouraging individuals who are experiencing chemical dependency or other problems associated with alcohol or other drugs to seek assessment, counseling, and/or treatment voluntarily, with the understanding that this assistance is confidential and will not be used against them.